jgverges/git-github/warnings-git.md

 ```

-- If you gets something like this we must to work on that:
+- If you gets something like this you have to handle it:

 ```
 dangling blob 91ff5fc4ad27e73cd1937dfda304708d31660956